Why this matters

 You may be experiencing impostor syndrome if you:

-- Give credit to other people or situations when it was your work
+• Give credit to other people or situations for work that you did

 Different ways to experience impostor syndrome